kavindamihiran/Intelligent-Image-Resizer/README.md

 **Large Files:** For very large images, increase system memory or use smaller target sizes.

-**Quality Issues:** Size mode may reduce quality significantly for very small target sizes.
+**Quality Issues:** May reduce quality significantly for very small target sizes.

-**Format Support:** Check that your output format supports the features you need (e.g., DPI support).
+**Format Support:** Check that your output format supports the features you need.

 ## License